-Rebecca Hilton, Professor of Choreography in the profile area Site, Event, Encounter at the Stockholm University of the Arts, is one of the keynote speakers at Hugarflug 2019.
+Rebecca Hilton, Professor of Choreography in the profile area Site, Event, Encounter at the Stockholm University of the Arts, was one of the keynote speakers at Hugarflug 2019.

-Rebecca's lecture, I REMEMBER WHEN I WAS YOU - Situating an Embodied Practice, takes place on Saturday 16th at 10-11am in IUA Laugarnesvegur 91, in the Lecture room.
+Rebecca's lecture, I REMEMBER WHEN I WAS YOU - Situating an Embodied Practice, took place on Saturday 16th at 10-11am in IUA Laugarnesvegur 91, in the Lecture room.

 Rebecca Hilton Biography